 Text & Photos by David Taylor

-I’d gotten out there around 7:30 and by 8:00, there were 3 of us; Night Owl, an intern with the Weather Service, and college student when he’s not fighting ferociously for the environment; PCT Packer, so-named because he’s got a thousand miles of the Pacific Crest Trail under his belt; and myself, Space Cowboy.
+I’d gotten out there around 7:30 and by 8:00, there were three of us; Night Owl, an intern with the Weather Service, and college student when he’s not fighting ferociously for the environment; PCT Packer, so-named because he’s got a thousand miles of the Pacific Crest Trail under his belt; and myself, Space Cowboy.

 This would to be that day’s group.
 Hiking today, camping tonight, backpacking in to Rock House Canyon after meeting with Frank Colver and his son on Saturday, and exploring that corner of BLM land on Sunday.

 Quickly we decided to explore nearby Canyon Sin Nombre, which translates to Canyon Without a Name.
 I’ve only driven this route -- twice down, once up.
 My wife tells me it’s gorgeous.
 I’ve been too busy creeping up or sliding off a boulder to really notice, so I suggested we hike it.
 We claimed a campsite, put up our sign that Packer had thought to make, so that any other ‘boarders who might wander in would know to wait for us there, then took off.